 General Subsidiary

 Ledger Ledger

-Account Required Account Title Debit Credit
+Account 3 3

-536 Other Financing Uses-Transfers Out x
+F2C Other Financing Uses-Transfers Out Х

-550 (Budget and Actual) Λ
+536 (Budget and Actual) ^

-250 Cash With Fiscal Agent Х
+250 Cash With Fiscal Agent X Х

 To record the transfer of any remaining unused LOCAL proceeds out of the TVF.

 General Subsidiary

 Ledger Ledger

 Account Required Account Title Debit Credit

-250 Cash With Fiscal Agent Χ
+250 Χ

-965 Yes Other Financing Sources Х
+965 Yes Other Financing Sources X

-To record t the transfer o f funds from the TVF to the DSF for future de bt payme nts.
+To record t To record the transfer of funds from the TVF to the DSF for future debt payments.